Python Data API

 - Historical - Query historical market data with flexible date/time ranges (API-based)

-- InstrumentReference - Access security metadata like multipliers, roots, symbols, etc. (API-based)
+- InstrumentReference - Access instrument metadata like multipliers, roots, symbols, etc. (API-based)

-- Publisher - Publish strategy events, logs, and custom data to HiveQ destinations (API-based, supports async mode)
+- Publisher - Publish strategy events, logs, and custom data to HiveQ destinations (API-based, async mode default)

 - Metadata - Get dataset and schema information from HiveQ platform (API-based)

-- LiveStream - Stream live market data in real-time (API-based)
+- LiveStream - Stream live market data in real-time (WebSocket-based)

 Additional Features

-- Centralized Configuration: Load credentials once from .env files, environment variables, or direct parameters
+- Centralized Configuration: Load credentials from environment variables or direct parameters

 - Fast JSON Parsing: Built on orjson for high-performance data processing